jundalisay/superblist/content/en/research/smith/theory-moral-sentiments/part-4/chapter-2.md

 He looks on our conduct with a considerable degree of wonder and admiration.
 Hence arises that natural eminent esteem of all men for a steady perseverance in frugality, industry, and application, even if directed only to acquire fortune.

-Our approbation is commanded by the person's resolute firmness to=
+Our approbation is commanded by the person's resolute firmness to:
 - obtain a great but remote advantage,
 - give up all present pleasures, and
 - endure the greatest labour of mind and body.